Govt committed to development, progress of merged areas: PM

-- The Prime Minister was presiding over a meeting here to the review the progress of development projects in the merged areas of KP.

-ISLAMABAD: Prime Minister Imran Khan on Wednesday said that the present government was committed to the development and progress of merged areas (erstwhile FATA).
+ISLAMABAD: Prime Minister Imran Khan on Wednesday said the government was committed to the development and progress of merged areas (erstwhile FATA).

-The Prime Minister was presiding over a meeting here to the review the progress of development projects in the merged areas of Khyber Pakhtoonkhwa (KP).
+The Prime Minister was presiding over a meeting here to the review the progress of development projects in the merged areas of Khyber Pakhtunkhwa (KP).

 Minister for Planning Asad Umar, Minister for Religious Affairs Pir Noor-ul-Haq Qadri, Chief Minister KP Mahmood Khan, Minister of State for Information Farrukh Habib, Provincial Finance Minister Taimur Khan Jhagra, Members of National Assembly (MNAs) Gul Dad Khan, Gul Zafar Khan, Sajid Khan, Muhammad Iqbal Afridi, Malik Fakhar Zaman and senior officers of the federal and provincial governments were in attendance.